 Although aluminum had also been considered, a composition of copper-nickel was favored without much experimentation.
 A bill would be passed on March 3, 1865 authorizing the composition of 75% copper and 25% nickel.
 Production would soon commence for the Nickel Three Cent Piece with a design created by James Barton Longacre.

-The Three Cent Nickel was designed by James Barton Longacre.
-The obverse design featured a visualization of Liberty, facing left.
-Her hair is tied up and she wears a band inscribed with the word LIBERTY.
-The inscription UNITED STATES OF AMERICA appears surrounding the bust, with the date below.
+The obverse design features a representation of Liberty, facing left.
+Her hair is tied up and she wears a crown containing the word LIBERTY.
+The inscription UNITED STATES OF AMERICA appears surrounding, with the date below.
 The reverse design includes the denomination expressed as the Roman Numeral “III” placed within a wreath.
 This simple yet elegant design would remain in place for the duration of the series.

 According to some sources, the Nickel Three Cent Piece was only intended to be a temporary issue, produced until the silver coins returned to circulation.
 Nonetheless, production would continue and outlast the silver version, which was discontinued under the Mint Act of 1873.
 The copper-nickel pieces would be struck for many more years even as production and circulation of the denomination declined.
 The denomination would finally be discontinued in 1889, along with the gold dollar and three dollar gold coin.
 Few people noticed the change and the remaining coins slowly disappeared from circulation, relegating this odd denomination to history.